 Both system administrators and average users need to be able to quickly and reliably create one-to-one clones of entire discs for backup and recovery purposes, as well as to simplify deployments and do comprehensive refresh repairs and upgrades of existing systems.

 You must use a disk cloning tool to ensure that you have an exact, undamaged clone of your original disk.
 For many years, Clonezilla and EaseUS Todo Backup were the go-to disk cloning programs for administrators and technicians.
-However, the market has grown in size, and several open source cloning software now provide performance that is on par with or better than proprietary solutions.
+However, the market has grown in size, and several open-source cloning software now provides performance that is on par with or better than proprietary solutions.